-Florida politics and its national influence; special session recap
+Florida politics and its national influence; Special session recap

 Special session recap

 Florida Lawmakers passed four bills and some resolutions during the special session that wrapped up this week.
-Gov. Ron DeSantis called the session to support Israel in its war against Hamas.
-Other items were added to the agenda, including Hurricane Idalia relief and school vouchers for students with disabilities.
+The session was called by Gov. DeSantis to support Israel in its war against Hamas.
+Other items were added to the agenda, including Hurricane Idalia relief and school vouches for students with disabilities.
 We checked in with our partner stations for more in-depth coverage of the session.

 Next week on the program, we’ll be talking about legal sports betting in Florida.
 Seminole Hard Rock Casino recently relaunched its sports betting app to a limited audience.
 What do you think about being able to bet from your phone?
 Email us a voice memo at radio@TheFloridaRoundup.org.